Dwenyrr/workout-tracker-mobile/README.md

-# Workout Tracker React Native Application Application Programming Course
+# Workout Tracker - React Native Application

 This is a school project for Application Programming course.
 The aim of this project was to practice developing a mobile application with React Native.
 This application is created using TypeScript, React Native, Expo device components (camera, haptics), Expo SQLite and Redux techniques.